Dan-Leh/Bachelor-end-project/README.md

 Find the full paper here: https://drive.google.com/file/d/1EP7lXnR_FpxD_dZGG2eo_yoHc1Hj4iAx/view?usp=sharing

-The contents of this paper and the code used is adapted from https://github.com/tue-mps-edu/graduation-project-2020-sonnefred.
+The contents of this paper and the code used is based on https://github.com/tue-mps-edu/graduation-project-2020-sonnefred.

 The folder "Ensembles" contains
 - "Smallclassifier.ipynb", the code used to train the day/night classifier